lkodinsson/MARS/Fantasy/ItemCrafting.md

 >
 > **Total Cost:** 142sp 5cp (95% of cost)

-# Magical Item Crafting
+## Magic Item Crafting

-Magical items can be crafted in two ways, similar to normal items: You can build the whole item at once, or you can build the original item then apply improvements to it (in this case a magical effect).
-This cost is determined by combining two values together: the *base item cost* (which is the cost of the item modified by any adjustments from [equipment properties](/Fantasy/Equipment.md#equipment-properties)) plus the *combined cost of all magical effects*.
+Similar to normal items, magic items can be crafted in two ways: you can craft the whole item, or you can craft the base item then craft magic effects onto it after.
+This cost for this is determined by combining two values together: the *base item cost* (which is the cost of the item including any adjustments from [equipment properties](/Fantasy/Equipment.md#equipment-properties)) plus the *combined cost of all magic effects*.

-In short: the total cost = base item cost + combined cost of all magical effects
+In short: the total cost = base item cost + combined cost of all magic effects

-There are a few decisions that are requried to determine the cost of magical effects.
-If it s a standard magic effect: the *spell required* to create the effect, the *application of the spell*, and *how many magical effects* are present on the item.
+There are a few decisions that are requried to determine the cost of magic effects.
+If its a standard magic effect: the *spell required* to create the effect, the *application of the spell*, and *how many magical effects* are present on the item.
 The spell required determines the base magic cost, while the other decisions act as multipliers on this value.

 In addition to a standard magic effect, there is also a bonus magic effect.
 Bonus magic effects include: [triggered effects](#triggered-effects), [curses](#curses), [magic stabilization](#magic-stabilization), [charge bonding](#charge-bonding), and [mana focusing](#mana-focusing).
 These bonus effects don't have a base magic cost, but do count as additional effects.
 As additional effects they will contribute a multiplier which increases the cost of the item.
 An item cannot have a bonus magic effect if they do not have a base magic effect.